 - A parent, guardian, managing or possessory conservator, or foster parent of the child; - A member of the child's family or household as defined by Tex.
 Fam.
-Code Chapter 71; - A person with whom the child's parent cohabits; - School personnel or a volunteer at the child's school; or - Personnel or a volunteer at a public or private child-care facility that provides services for the child or at a public or private residential facility where the child resides.
+Code Chapter 71; - A person with whom the child's parent cohabits; - School personnel or a volunteer at the child's school; or - Personnel or a volunteer at a public or private child-care facility that provides services for the child or at a public or private residential facility where the child resides; or - An employee, volunteer, or other person working under the supervision of a licensed or unlicensed child-care facility, including a family home, residential child-care facility, employer-based day-care facility, or shelter day-care facility, as those terms are defined in Tex.
+Hum.
+Res.
+Code Chapter 42.
 Tex.
 Fam.
-Code § 261.001(5). - An employee, volunteer, or other person working under the supervision of a licensed or unlicensed child-care facility, including a family home, residential child-care facility, employer-based day-care facility, or shelter day-care facility, as those terms are defined in Chapter 42, Human Resources Code.
+Code § 261.001(5).